mbernste/mbernste.github.io/_posts/2022-11-05-reparameterization_vi.md

 &nbsp;

-Finally, let's compare our variational posterior to the approximate posterior we would get if we ran an alternative method for approximating the posterior.
+Finally, let's compare our variational posterior to the posterior we would get if we ran an alternative method for approximating it.
 Specifically, let's compare our results to the results we'd get from [Markov Chain Monte Carlo (MCMC)](https://en.wikipedia.org/wiki/Markov_chain_Monte_Carlo).
 In MCMC, instead of using an analytical form of a probability distribution to approximate the posterior (as done in VI), we instead _sample_ from the posterior use these samples to estimate the posterior.
-We will use [Stan](https://mc-stan.org/) to run MCMC.
+We will use [Stan](https://mc-stan.org/) to run MCMC (code shown in the Appendix to this blog post).
 Below, we show the approximate posterior from MCMC (blue) along with the approximate posterior from our VI algorithm (red):

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/Bayesian_linear_regression_example1_VI_vs_MCMC.png" alt="drawing" width="1200"/></center>

 As you can see, the two approximations are pretty similar!
-The posteriors from the MCMC algorithm have slightly larger tails, which may indicate that our use of a Gaussian distribution to approximate the posterior in our VI algorithm is not _quite_ correct, but nonetheless there is pretty good correspondence.

 Appendix
 --------